ladroop/Chaturbate_reloaded/README.md

 You see the video status.
 You can copy the video url to the clipboard (see below)and update the status.
 (this also updates the player)
+Broadcasters region.
+(Only if broadcaster appears on network sites and if index was made when online).
+Broadcasters nationality.
+(Only if set)
 Some links to useful websites.
 A link that will search for more info, it will try to find the thumbnail info and shows it on the page.
-THis only works if the room is public.
+This only works if the room is public.